rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Most monetary systems today rely on two types of money.
 Private money, managed by private banks, and public money, managed by the European Central Bank (ECB).

 Public money is the money we have in our physical wallets.
-It consists of bank notes and coins and is often referred to as cash.
-Once upon a time it was possible to exchange this money for gold directly at the central bank of a country and thus it derived its value directly from gold.
+It consists of banknotes and coins and is often referred to as cash.
+Once upon a time it was possible to exchange this money for gold directly at the central bank of a country, and thus it derived its value directly from gold.
 Today however, the value of this money is guaranteed by the reputation and trustworthiness of the central bank [@The_Gold_Standard].
 No physical euros will be created unless by the central bank itself, and no one can seize them unless with physical force.